 The irrepressible Mizrahi is an equally colorful interview subject.
 His dialogue/discourse with choreographer Mark Morris at the Jewish Museum was a thoroughly amusing ping-pong match of a conversation.

-Nomination for Isaac Mizrahi’s self-epitaph: “Style makes you feel great because it takes your mind off the fact that you’re going to die.”
+Best Mizrahi one-liner: “Style makes you feel great because it takes your mind off the fact that you’re going to die.”

 That night we took in the Roundabout Theatre Company’s revival of Eugene O’Neill’s Long Day’s Journey Into Night featuring Gabriel Byrne and Jessica Lange, who won the 2016 Tony Award for Best Actress in a Play.
 Here and here tell you why.